-Find a name that can grow with your child
+1. Find a name that can grow with your child

-Prepare for pressure
+2. Prepare for pressure

-Come up with a plan
+3. Come up with a plan

-Keep an open mind
+4. Have an open mind

-Keep your options open
+5. Keep your options open

-Don’t tell anyone!
+6. Don’t tell anyone!

-Take your time
+7. Take your time

-In the end, my husband and I were somehow able to narrow our choices down, but agreed to give ourselves a few days with our daughter before naming her.
-When our girl arrived her feisty personality was evident immediately.
+In my case, my husband and I decided to narrow down our choices, and then give ourselves a few days with our daughter before naming her.
+When our baby arrived, her feisty personality was almost immediately evident.
 She just wasn’t a soft-sounding Sofia (our first choice).
 Instead, we kept coming back to Esme—pronounced Ez-may—in part after a J.D.
-Salinger character Ben and I both love.
-In retrospect, I don’t know why I thought we could come up with the answer before actually meeting our baby.
+Salinger character my husband and I both love.
+The experience taught us that we really had to meet our baby before making a final decision on her name.
 Did any of this insight help us when we had to play Name That Baby for the second time?
 Not a chance.

 *Name changed by request.